brunchybit/brunchybit/README.md

 - Developing data driven decisions on cloud spend and rightsizing of cloud resources
 - Deep dives into Kubernetes and all relevant esoterica
 - Stress, soak, smoke, performance, and chaos testing
-- PostgreSQL High Availability and Scale
+- Highly available database systems.

 ### Work